abhijit-kalita/ml-azure/optimize-pipeline-pr1/README.md

 Finally a Hyperdrive pipeline object is created with above ScriptRunConfig object, metric to optimise/maximize, policy, number of runs

+Classification algorithm: As the aim of the project is to determine whether a given customer will subscribe to the program or not ( Y/N prediction) so it is a classification problem.
+So Logistic regression will be well suited to solve this problem.
+The output of a Logistic regression problem is a set of binary values ( 0 or 1) .
+In this case it is well suited to the problem on hand as our prediction values is a binary set (Y/N).
+So 0 will correspond  to N and 1 to Y.

 ## AutoML run
 For the automl run, a pipeline config is created of classification task type, primary metric as accuracy , the input training data